My house shall be called a house of prayer for all peoples – Isaiah 56:7

 Because no written policy or practice can account for the specific circumstances of every family, please speak with the Rabbi about your personal questions and accommodations that might be made.

-For those interfaith family members who choose not to convert, yet desire to be active members of our synagogue, we are inspired by your commitment and grateful for the support you give to your Jewish spouse or partner.
+For those interfaith family members who retain their religious identity, yet desire to be active members of our synagogue, we are inspired by your commitment and grateful for the support you give to your Jewish spouse or partner.
 We also understand that conversion is a personal decision, and there is no requirement or pressure to convert to Judaism.
 If, however, you wish to explore conversion at any time, our Rabbi can answer your questions and guide you through the process.

 Wherever you find yourself in your personal and spiritual journey, our doors are open to you, as was the tent of our ancestors Abraham and Sarah — open on all sides to welcome travelers coming from all directions.